My Philosophy – Steve Courtney – Dog Behaviourist and Trainer

 Do I think all dogs be trained with rewards only?

 Yes, I believe all dogs can, but I think that is in a perfect world.
-When people disagree with me, they really don’t have the experience I do working with people and their dogs.
+When people disagree with me, they usually don’t have the experience I do working with people and their dogs, although may have spent countless hours behind the keyboard.

 The problem is, as a Dog Trainer and Behaviourist, I have to work with the dog that is in front of me, not the dog that is in front of the person who can teach and train anything to their dog with food as it has solid foundations in reward systems.

 My own dog, a Belgian Malinois (Venom) has been trained without the use of any aversive tool, but that’s not to say I don’t correct him.
-I have developed in his training a No Reward Marker, this is a cue that indicates to him that his behaviour has killed his reward.
+I have developed in his training a No Reward Marker, this is a cue that indicates to him that his behaviour has killed his reward (Negative Punishment).

 He is a very reward driven dog so this is quite an aversive to him.
 I don’t pull a chain, press a button, yell, hit or hurt him physically, but he sure doesn’t like that NRM.